Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 ## Stake deposit process

 Currently, our rewarding cycle is paid out once **every 15 DS epochs**.
-In order to deter abuse of the reward cycle, stake deposit will first be entered as a buffered deposit.
+In order to deter abuse of the reward cycle, **stake deposit will first be entered as a buffered deposit**.
 At the next multiple of 15 DS epoch, the buffered deposit will be transferred to the stake deposit.
 From then on, the stake deposit will be eligible for rewards.

-CLI way to deposit stake amount
+**CLI way to deposit stake amount**
 ```bash
 zli contract call -a <contract_address> -t stake_deposit -r "[]" -m <funds_in_Qa> -f true
 ```